perhegg/khronos/README.md

 `git clone
 https://github.com/CraftAcademy/khronos`

-Installing
+## Installing
-Ensure that the gem versions on your local machine are as specified in the package.json.
+Ensure that the dependency versions on your local machine are as specified in the package.json.

 Run `yarn install` to install dependencies.

 Run `yarn start` to open in localhost.

 ---
 ## Testing
 We used cypress for e2e testing, and enzyme for feature tests.

 Run `yarn cy:open` to run e2e testing.

 Run `yarn run test` to run enzyme testing.

 ---